Initiatives for Environment

 Environmental Performance

-The environmental performance of INV's portfolio for each fiscal year (April to March of the following year) is as follows.
+The environmental performance of INV's portfolio for each year (January to December) is as follows.
+For previously disclosed data, please refer here.

 (Note 3)